cutright/DVH-Analytics/README.md

 previous web-based version can be found [here](https://github.com/cutright/DVH-Analytics) but is no longer being developed.

+### How to Run DVH Analytics
-To run, clone this project and run the following from the top-level project directory with python 3:
+Clone this project, then call the following from the top-level project directory with python 3:
 ~~~
 python dvha_app.py
 ~~~

+### About
 DVH Analytics is a software application to help radiation oncology departments build an in-house database of treatment planning data for the purpose of historical comparisons and statistical analysis.